 First, the OME system ensures that fellows will have a concentrated (i.e. breast-only) experience in each of the designated disciplines.
 To achieve this goal, the OME design encourages faculty to concentrate on the treatment of breast cancer patients in clinics staffed by the breast fellows.
 By reducing the time spent caring for patients with non-breast-related problems, the learning value of each clinic is maximized.

 Second, the extension of rotations over the course of the academic year gives fellows the opportunity to coordinate patient referrals so that they can follow the same patients through multiple aspects of their cancer care.
 For example, a patient on whom a fellow has performed surgery can have their medical oncology or radiation oncology appointment at a clinic attended by that fellow.
 We believe that the OME system facilitates a more comprehensive understanding of the multidisciplinary management of each patient and a better understanding of how surgical decisions impact medical and radiation oncology treatment decisions and vice versa.
-In the OME approach, fulfillment of SSO training requirements is documented at each patient encounter using a Patient Encounter Form similar to a billing or charge ticket, which is stored in a password-protected online database.

 The USC Norris Comprehensive Cancer Center and LAC+USC Medical Center provide an excellent opportunity for fellows to be exposed to and participate in clinical research.
 Clinical trials are expected to be considered in all patient interactions.
 While there is limited opportunity for a fellow to be involved in basic research, each fellow will be responsible for developing an original prospective research project.
 This assignment aims to provide each fellow with experience in designing a clinical trial, which they may initiate either during or upon completion of their fellowship.
 Fellows are required to receive human subject research training (via an online course) and patient privacy rights training.
 In addition, fellows are required to participate in the four-day Clinical Trials Design and Management course provided by the USC School of Pharmacy (four-unit credit).